yarafe/Test/FortiNAC/single/README.md

 ## Introduction

 FortiNAC is a zero-trust access solution that oversees and protects all digital assets connected to the enterprise network, covering devices ranging from IT, IoT, OT/ICS, to IoMT.
+It provides visibility, control, and automated response for everything that connects to the network.

+FortiNAC operates out-of-band: it manages network devices (switches, wireless controllers, firewalls) over SNMP, SSH, and RADIUS rather than sitting inline in the data path.
+This makes Microsoft Azure a natural place to host it.
+The main use case for FortiNAC in Azure is a **centrally hosted NAC deployment**: the FortiNAC VM runs in Azure and manages on-premises network infrastructure — across one or multiple sites — over a VPN or ExpressRoute connection, without requiring an appliance in every location.
+Endpoints authenticate and get profiled through the local switches and access points, while policy decisions and enforcement are driven from the FortiNAC instance in Azure.

 ## Design